 4. Additional terms or conditions

-Addenda can also be used to add specific terms or conditions to the contract that are unique to the property or the transaction.
+Addenda can also be used to include specific terms or conditions unique to the property or transaction.

 For example, if the sale includes specific fixtures or appliances, these can be detailed in an addendum.